 Lisa Sherman, the City of Lawrenceville’s chief communications officer, feels the new arts center will be huge for the area.
 “We have two major economic impact generators in our community — education and the arts — two industries we are trying to grow,” she says.
 “This expanding performing arts center will bring those together — education space for classes and expanded opportunities to bring professional theater to a community that has been embracing it for the last decade.
 We believe this will truly have a profound impact.
 We are the county seat of Gwinnett, and Gwinnett is a major economic engine for the state of Georgia as well as metro Atlanta.”

-As the city manager of the City of Lawrenceville, Chuck Warbington has been aware of the discussion of a new arts center for a while.
-He’s been in the position for three years and says the entire community helped shape this initiative.
-In fact, residents and business owners alike offered input and had strong ideas of what they wanted to see.
+As city manager, Chuck Warbington has been aware of the discussion of a new arts center for a while.
+He’s been in his job for three years and says the entire community helped shape this initiative.
+Tesidents and business owners offered input and had strong ideas of what they wanted to see.

 “They wanted it to be traditional, not modern looking, and not overshadow the courthouse,” says Warbington.
 “So we took great strides in making the architectural view of it look like it fits into downtown.”

 He doesn’t expect any major changes.
 “It will be just like we have been operating the last 10 years.
 We have an agreement; Aurora has so many goals and shows they have to perform, and they have to do a lot of community projects with schools in addition to their professional shows.
 The only difference is that it will just be bigger.”